sourcegraph/about/handbook/product/surfacing_product_feedback.md

 1. Check if an issue for the feedback [already exists](https://github.com/sourcegraph/sourcegraph/issues?q=is%3Aissue).
 If there is already an issue with similar feedback, add a comment to that issue.
 If the issue is closed, read why and if it makes sense, re-open it with a comment.
 2. If there is no issue with your feedback, create a [new feedback issue](https://github.com/sourcegraph/sourcegraph/issues/new?assignees=&labels=feedback&template=customer_feedback.md&title=) or a [new bug issue](https://github.com/sourcegraph/sourcegraph/issues/new?assignees=&labels=&template=bug_report.md&title=) to share with the customer.
-3. Add the right team label so that the issue gets automatically added to the team's board for triage.

-GitHub issues with the `feedback` label will automatically post to the #feedback Slack channel on creation; you do not need to manually copy the issue link into #feedback.
+3. Add the right team label (prefixed with `team/`) so that the issue gets [automatically](https://github.com/sourcegraph/sourcegraph/blob/main/.github/workflows/label-move.yml) added to the team's board for triage.
+GitHub issues with the `feedback` label will also automatically post to the #feedback Slack channel on creation; you do not need to manually copy the issue link into #feedback.

+### Private customer information
 Because a shareable issue is by definition public, you should not include any private customer information.
 You should still include things like the customer name, by using our [process for linking customer names in public places](../ops/bizops/customer_ops_tools.md#linking-to-customer-or-prospect-names-in-public-places).

 If you need to create an issue with more specific customer information, you should [create a new issue in Sourcegraph/Customer](https://github.com/sourcegraph/customer/issues/new/choose), which is private.
 You can then link that to a public issue in Sourcegraph/Sourcegraph.

+### What happens to GitHub issues next?

+Each product/engineering team will triage the issues adn explaining the decision: prioritize it, move it to the backlog, close it, ask for clarification.
+Each team's PM (EM for teams without a PM) is ultimately responsible for responding to an issue.

 ## What if the feedback is [a possible exception]?